 American University will accept a maximum of 30 credit hours from one or a combination of Advanced Placement (AP), International Baccalaureate, CLEP subject examinations, or other AU-approved test credit.
-All exam scores must be received by the American University Office of Admissions no later than the end of the second enrolled term.
+All exams for test credit must be completed prior to AU matriculation.
+Exam scores must be received by the American University Office of Admissions no later than the end of the second enrolled term.
 Exam scores more than six years old will not be accepted for credit.
 Advanced credit exams may be applied toward the major or minor, or as elective credit.

 Eligibility to receive advanced credit for specific exams as well as course equivalencies are determined by American University faculty and are subject to change based on annual review.